MattHondrakis/DataAnalysis/Masters Project Job Placement/Masters-Project-Fall-Placement.md

 There does not appear to be a clear difference between whether an individual got a job based on their **MBA percentile**.
-A *t.test* does not suggest a difference in average MBA percentile between the two groups, and the boxplot shows that both groups are equally distributed among the same percentiles.
+A *t.test* does not suggest a difference in average MBA percentile between the two groups, and the boxplot shows that both groups are approximately equally distributed among the same percentiles.

 ## Gender